 Fraud Week is the perfect time to go a step further in your role as an anti-fraud professional and to start discussions amongst peers, coworkers, executives and stakeholders in your community about how important fraud prevention is to society as a whole.
 You can use any of the free resources provided, or get creative and put your own twist on some of the ideas presented below.

-Invite a CFE to talk to your employees and coworkers virtually on how to avoid common mistakes when preventing fraud.
+- Invite a Certified Fraud Examiner (CFE) to talk to your employees and coworkers virtually on how to avoid common mistakes when preventing fraud.

 - Download the free Fraud Week logo to share on materials or websites.

 - Involve your local chamber of commerce or city council to spread tips on fraud prevention for small businesses.

 - Encourage your governor to issue a proclamation (.doc) declaring that your state supports Fraud Week.

 - Issue a press release showing your organization's support by using this customizable press release template (.doc).